rai-n/AWS-Developer-Associate/README.md

 ##### Use Cases
 1. General Purpose SSD (gp2): This is the default EBS volume type for Amazon EC2 instances.
 It is suitable for a broad range of workloads, including small to medium-sized databases, development and test environments, and boot volumes.
 2. Provisioned IOPS SSD (io1 and io2): This volume type is designed for I/O-intensive workloads such as large relational or NoSQL databases that require low latency and high performance.
 3. Throughput Optimized HDD (st1): This volume type is designed for frequently accessed, throughput-intensive workloads such as big data, data warehouses, and log processing.
+(Standard throughput 1)
 4. Cold HDD (sc1): This volume type is designed for less frequently accessed workloads such as colder data that requires fewer scans per day.
+(Standard cold 1)

 ##### Tips
 1. Choose the right volume type: It is important to choose the right EBS volume type for your workload to ensure optimal performance and cost-effectiveness.
 Consider factors such as the required IOPS, throughput, and capacity when selecting a volume type.
 2. Monitor performance: Use Amazon CloudWatch to monitor the performance of your EBS volumes.
 This can help you identify any performance issues and take corrective action.
 For more information about Amazon EBS volume types, you can refer to the official [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html).

-@TODO HERE --> add hands on images maybe or after EBS multi-attach and EFS
+<a name=“ebs-multi-attach”></a>
+### Amazon EBS Multi-Attach

+#### Overview
+Amazon EBS Multi-Attach enables you to attach a single Provisioned IOPS SSD (io1 or io2) volume to multiple instances that are in the same Availability Zone.
+Each instance to which the volume is attached has full read and write permission to the shared volume.
+Multi-Attach makes it easier for you to achieve higher application availability in clustered Linux applications that manage concurrent write operations1.

+##### Use Cases
+Multi-Attach is useful for achieving higher application availability in clustered Linux applications that manage concurrent write operations1.

+##### Tips
+1. Multi-Attach enabled volumes can be attached to up to 16 Linux instances built on the Nitro System that are in the same Availability Zone.
+2. Multi-Attach is supported exclusively on Provisioned IOPS SSD (io1 and io2) volumes.
+3. Standard file systems, such as XFS and EXT4, are not designed to be accessed simultaneously by multiple servers, such as EC2 instances.
+Using Multi-Attach with a standard file system can result in data corruption or loss, so this is not safe for production workloads.
+You can use a clustered file system to ensure data resiliency and reliability for production workloads.
+4. Your applications must provide write ordering for the attached instances to maintain data consistency.
+5. Multi-Attach enabled volumes can’t be created as boot volumes.
+For more information about Amazon EBS Multi-Attach, you can refer to the official [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes-multi.html).

 <a name="aws-ami"></a>
 ### Amazon Machine Images (AMI)